R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Guide.md

 ### Like a basic philosophy
-Try to make every note a reasonable size of ~50-100 words long so its easy to review
+Try to make every note a reasonable size of ~50-100 words long so its easy to review but a lot go to 100-150 words if its less than like 30 words i usually tag it as a stub note

 When making notes from textbook, the ratio should be about: for 3 words in the textbook, 1 word in the note (including tags and shit)